Yandex Cloud

 Management console

-2. Click the name of the cluster you need and select the Node groups tab.
+3. Locate the cluster you need in the list, click its name, and select the Node groups tab.

-4. In the Host placement field, select the target availability zone for the clusters and remove the source availability zone.
+5. In the Host placement field, select the target availability zone for the clusters and remove the source zone.

 Repeat the steps to move each host group.